-Thirty-nine years old athlete, father of three kids, financial advisor and investor Miroslav Motejzík from Strakonice lost his leg knee down in an accident.
-Despite his handicap he has actively participated in triathlon, and with his achievement supported those who because of their handicap couldn't do sports anymore.
+Thirty-nine year old athlete, father of three kids, financial advisor and investor Miroslav Motejzík from Strakonice lost his leg knee down in an accident.
+Despite his handicap he has actively participated in triathlons, and with his achievement supported those who because of their handicap couldn't do sports anymore.

 “I am trying to live my life to the fullest.
 I take things as they are, making my handicap a benefit and keeping the sense of humour.
 Laughing does prolong life and I love my life!”

 It has been almost ten years since the accident happened which caused you harm and disabled you for life.

 Yes, it happened when we were coming back from a party in Strakonice.
 There was five of us walking when a car with a drunk driver hit us and I fell under the car.
 I woke up after ten days and had 31 fractures.
 I had to go through eleven surgeries.
 Today it’s a painful memory, which is already gone and left me with a greater pain threshold.
 I live in the present, looking forward to the future.

 Did you perceive the situation differently back then and now - ten years later?

 I have to say that I used to have various thoughts.
 I spent the first few months in bed, nostalgic and quite unpleasant.
 Positive changes came after receiving a wheelchair, which allowed me to move around finally.
 Since then I have been continuously pushing the limits.
 My biggest goal after the accident was to become even with healthy people and be able to live like them.
 Many things changed throughout those years.
 My health condition is quite stable and I have beaten my original goal many times.

 At the beginning of May, you successfully accomplished the Prague marathon despite your handicap.
 How was it?